 Not many people know that the home of Hamlet, the fictional character from Shakespeare’s play, can be found at Kronborg Castle.
 The castle is located just outside Copenhagen and is a UNESCO World Heritage Site.

 No one really knows if Shakespeare ever actually visited Kronborg.
-Hamlet’s castle is called Elsinore, which has become the English name for the area where it lies – Helsingør.
+Hamlet’s castle is called Elsinore, which has become the English name for the city in which it is located – Helsingør.

 You can also spot many of the famed fairy tales from Hans Christian Andersen in Copenhagen, where he resided for many years.
-The most obvious and well-known is of course the Little Mermaid, which is known around the world.
+The most obvious and well known is of course the Little Mermaid, and his universally loved character can be found in the form of a famous statue, at Langelinie.

 SIGHTS AND ATTRACTIONS IN COPENHAGEN